freedomofpress/securedrop-docs/docs/admin/installation/provisioning_usb.rst

 =================================

-The *Journalist Workstation* supports the export of submissions from the SecureDrop Inbox to a LUKS- or VeraCrypt-encrypted USB *Export Device*.
+The *Journalist Workstation* supports the export of submissions from the SecureDrop Inbox to a LUKS- or VeraCrypt-encrypted USB flash drive, referred to as an *Export Device*.

 Creating a LUKS-encrypted drive
 -------------------------------